eduardopoleo/eduardopoleo.github.io/_posts/2019-09-25-computer-architecture-pt1.md

 ## 10,000-foot view

 On a (very) high level computers have 2 main components: the Central Processing Unit (CPU) and the Random Access Memory (RAM).
 The CPU can be seen as the the brain of the machine and its main functions are to perform calculations and control the flow of information across the whole system.
 RAM on the other hand, is the physical space where most actively used information is stored.
-These 2 devices work in tandem in a cyclical process as we can see below:
+These 2 devices work in tandem in a never-ending cycle as we can see below:

 ![cpu_ram](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_1/cpu_ram.png)